18F/before-you-ship/_pages/ato/levels.md

 ### Categorize

 * Low, Moderate, High refer to the impact on either the government or the public if the metric is lost.
-* The `Open Data` level is defined by confidentiality N/A, integrity low, and availability low
 * conditions
     * [Sensitive PII](../../security/pii/) always raises the level to at least Moderate for the confidentiality and integrity metrics.
     * If there is any authorization or authentication being done, it is likely at the Moderate level for all metrics.